Is my child colour blind?

 Even if children have had eye tests with opticians, colour blindness is unlikely to have been picked up because colour vision testing is not part of the standard NHS eye test.
 This means many opticians don’t bother to test children for colour blindness.

-Often parents are under the mistaken impression that because they were tested when they were at school, their own children will have been screened for colour blindness in primary school too.
+Often parents mistakenly think that because they were tested when they were at school, their own children will have been screened for colour blindness in primary school too.
 Sadly, testing has been phased out long ago by most Local Education Authorities so it is highly unlikely that your children will have been screened at school.

 A recent study of 1,300 schoolchildren, undertaken by Colour Blind Awareness found that whilst approximately 75% of the pupils had been to an optometrist to have their eyesight tested, only 20% had ever had a colour vision deficiency test.